Noncommutative coordinates for symplectic representations: Twisted local systems

 \begin{rem} For any decomposition $n=p+q$, let $I_{p,q}$ be the symmetric matrix $\bigl( \begin{smallmatrix} \Id_p & 0 \\ 0 & -\Id_q \end{smallmatrix} \bigr)$, then the element $u_{I_{p,q}} v_{-I_{p,q}} u_{I_{p,q}} s_G$ belongs to~$K$ and is represented by the element $( I_{p,q}, q\pi)$ of $\hat{K}\subset \widetilde{\U}(n)$. \end{rem}

-\subsection{Twisted local systems}
+\section{Twisted local systems}

 Twisted local systems were defined in Section~\ref{sec:twist-local-syst}, their moduli space is denoted $\Locdelta(S,G)$.
-Using trivializations $T'S \simeq S \times \C^*$, or, what amounts to the same, global sections of $T'S$, one gets bijective correspondence with local systems on~$S$:
+Using trivializations $T'S \simeq S \times \C^*$, or, what amounts to the same, global sections of $T'S$, one gets a bijective correspondence with local systems on~$S$: \begin{prop} Any nonvanishing vector field~$\vec{x}$ on~$S$ induces, via pull back, an isomorphism